 There's also support for vibrating alerts to acknowledge when you've got yourself into a particularly stressful situation and the app can offer breathing and meditation exercises to get you feeling good again.
 You can also set up a personalised wellness program to introduce habits that'll make you feel happier and keep track of achieving those goals.

-- How to use Apple Health on your iPhone: Everything you need to knowThe Health app in iOS is a complex beast - here’s how to get the best from it
+- How to use Apple Health: Everything you need to knowThe Health app is a complex beast - here’s how to get the best from it

 - A beginner's guide to Pebble HealthUpdated: Living with Pebble’s updated activity and sleep tracking platform